 In the fall, we planted a tree at Morristown High School (NJ) in memory of Myles, a remarkable young man.
-Myles of smiles is the contagious phrase that describes how he brightened the world with his presence and kindness to all that had the privilege of sharing a bit of his life — no matter our walk in life.
+Myles of smiles is a contagious phrase that describes how he brightened the world with his presence and kindness to all who had the privilege of sharing a bit of his life—no matter our walk in life.

-Myles loved bright colors, especially reds, which is why we chose a Forest Pansy Redbud for its glorious colors throughout the year.
-From the hot pink blooms that coat the branches in spring to the unfurling leaves that grow into shiny reddish-purple hearts that deepen to maroon as they mature.
-Then the canopy turns into a flame of reds, yellows, and orange come fall.
+Myles loved bright colors, especially reds, so we chose a Forest Pansy Redbud for its glorious colors throughout the year.
+From the hot pink blooms that coat the branches in spring to the unfurling leaves that grow into shiny reddish-purple hearts that deepen to maroon as they mature, the canopy turns into a flame of reds, yellows, and oranges come fall.

 A spring frost damaged the leaves.

 Margarita, a knowledgeable plantswoman, organized the planting and continues to take loving care of Myles’ tree.
-Earlier it was doing beautifully, she said.
+Earlier, it was doing beautifully, she said.
 The flower buds formed and were ready to burst into bloom, and the leaves were beginning to emerge.
-Then upon her next visit, there was a devastating decline.
-She sent photos of the withered leaves that I forwarded to the nursery, who confirmed that it was frost damage from the two nights below freezing.
+Then, upon her next visit, there was a devastating decline.
+She sent photos of the withered leaves, which I forwarded to the nursery, which confirmed that it was frost damage from the two nights below freezing.

-Using a tree gator takes management.
-If there’s plenty of rainfall, don’t fill the tree-gator.
-Soil that’s too wet for too long depletes oxygen to the roots, which can eventually kill a tree.
-And if it’s accessively hot and dry, the bag may need to be filled more than once a week.
+Using a tree gator requires management.
+If there’s plenty of rainfall, don’t fill the tree gator.
+Soil that’s too wet for too long depletes oxygen to the roots, eventually killing a tree.
+If it’s excessively hot and dry, the bag may need to be filled more than once a week.
 For now, Ben Jansen of Jansen Nursery advised that we only let nature water the tree.

 “Too much water will add stress to an already stressed tree that needs to put energy into pushing out a new set of leaves,” Ben said, adding, “Redbuds are particularly finicky about too much water.”

-Margarita reports pliable twigs and branches showing the promise of life.
-Once the leaves emerge, we will test the soil with a moisture meter and reinstall the tree gator should Mother Nature not provide enough rainfall.
+Margarita reports pliable twigs and branches that promise life.
+Once the leaves emerge, we will test the soil with a moisture meter and reinstall the tree gator if Mother Nature does not provide enough rainfall.

-I’ve witnessed two fall-planted Japanese maples whose leaves froze, shriveled, and dropped after the two-night freeze.
-They’ve rebound beautifully.
+I’ve witnessed two fall-planted Japanese maples whose leaves froze, shriveled and dropped after the two-night freeze.
+They’ve rebounded beautifully.
 There is indeed Hope.
 Garden Dilemmas?
-AskMaryStone@gmail.com (and now on your favorite Podcast App.)
+Ask Mary Stone@gmail.com (and now on your favorite Podcast App).

 This story is featured in Episode 21 of the Garden Dilemmas Podcast: